 Climate change denial is the same thing, but I think I’ve made my point by now, so I won’t dwell on it for long.
 I would, however, encourage you to read the following critique on many of the climate change denial papers (Benestad et al. 2017; the supplemental information is particularly useful).
 As you might have guessed, they found that the studies were riddled with problems, and their results couldn’t be replicated.

 Appealing to a minority of fringe “experts”/inflating the conflict

 All of this is closely related to a logical fallacy known as an inflation of conflict.
 It occurs when you use a minority of experts to falsely claim that there is serious debate about a topic that is actually pretty well settled among experts.
 The classic news interview with one climate change denier vs Bill Nye is a great example of this.
-It makes it look like two even sides, when in reality, it should be one climate change denier vs. over 30 climatologists (yes, there is roughly a 97% consensus in both the literature and among climatologists; multiple studies have converged on that number).
+It makes it look like two even sides, when in reality, it should be one climate change denier vs. over 30 climatologists (yes, there is roughly a 97-99% consensus in both the literature and among climatologists; multiple studies have converged on that number, see details here and here).
 This same strategy of inflating the conflict is also at play when people cherry-pick a handful of papers while ignoring the majority of papers that disagree with them (see point above).

 Finally, inflation of conflict fallacies also frequently occur when people present a minor disagreement as if it is a major one.
 For example, I frequently see people present the fact that climatologists and climate models disagree about the exact extent of warming that will occur as evidence that there is general disagreement about climate change, but that is totally false.
 Virtually everyone (and more importantly, all of the data) agrees that the planet is warming, we are causing it, and it will create problems.
 Similarly, people often take disagreements over precise safety levels or specific facets of GMOs and vaccines and act as if there is widespread disagreement about their general safety.